Chapter 18:

 “Aren't you going to finish your meal?
 Is it that urgent?”

-“All right, Sir Axel,” Elara replied courteously.
+“All right, Sir Axel,” Elara replied with a courteous nod.

 “Another person?
 Where?”